karkipra/Ansemic-Writing-with-Tensorflow/README.md

 # Tensorflow Tutorials

-All my files for *Creative Applications of Deep Learning with Tensorflow*, an online course on [Kadenze][https://www.kadenze.com/].
+All my files for *Creative Applications of Deep Learning with Tensorflow*, an online course on [Kadenze][kadenze].

 ## Overview

-The Kadenze course "creative applications of deep learning in TensorFlow" is a great MOOC to learn the TensorFlow framework and manipulate fascinating neural network architectures, like variational autoencoders (VAE) or recurrent neural network (RNN) with LSTM cells.
-For me it has been a great opportunity to develop my burgeoning creative skills.
+The Kadenze course "creative applications of deep learning in TensorFlow" is a great MOOC to learn the TensorFlow framework and manipulate fascinating neural network architectures, which has been a great opportunity to develop my burgeoning creative skills.

+The following manifold has been generated during the course with the dataset of my choice ([latent space][fastforward-vae]):

 ![Galaxy Zoo manifold][galaxy-manifold]